-Test - The evaluator first configured the TOE for lower rekey thresholds.
-1MB for data and 5 minutes for time.
-The evaluator then attempted to connect to the TOE using an SSH client generating 1MB of data and confirmed via logs and packet captures that the rekey happened before the threshold was reached.
-The evaluator then attempted to connect to the TOE using a SSH client waiting the time limit (5 minutes) and confirmed via logs and packet captures that the rekey happened before the threshold was reached.
+Test - The evaluator attempted to connect to the TOE using an SSH client generating 1GB of data and confirmed via logs and packet captures that the rekey happened before the threshold was reached.
+The evaluator then attempted to connect to the TOE using a SSH client waiting an hour and confirmed via logs and packet captures that the rekey happened before the 1 hour threshold was reached.